bruceravel/demeter/documentation/Athena/bkg/norm.rst

 ---------------------------

 It is important to always take care selecting the post-edge range.
-Mistakes made in selecting the «normalization range» parameters can have a profound impact on the extracted χ(k) data.
-Shown below is an extreme case of a poor choice of «normalization range» parameters.
+Mistakes made in selecting the :procparam:`normalization range` parameters can have a profound impact on the extracted |chi| (k) data.
+Shown below is an extreme case of a poor choice of :procparam:`normalization range` parameters.
 In this case, the upper bound was chosen to be on the high energy side of a subsequent edge in the spectrum.
-The resulting «edge step» is very wrong and the flattened data are highly distorted.
+The resulting :procparam:`edge step` is very wrong and the flattened data are highly distorted.

 .. subfigstart::